Homepage of the site 'What to do with your life?'

 The four other characteristic signs of the psychopath are:

-Another characteristic of the psychopathic personality
+Another characteristic of psychopathic personality

 Depression